mihaiFilipoiu/cs50x-final-project/README.md

 HTML Templates: Each HTML template in the templates directory corresponds to a specific page or component of the web application.
 For example:

+- layout: This template renders the navbar of the app with specific buttons for when the user is logged in or not.

 - login.html: This template renders the login page, allowing users to enter their credentials and log in to their accounts.

 - register.html: This template renders the registration page, allowing new users to create an account.